Serving all people by providing personalized health and wellness through exemplary care, education and research.

-You had abdominal surgery.
-This is surgery done through an incision in your abdomen.
+Abdominal surgery is done through an incision in your belly.
 It may take a few weeks or longer to heal from the surgery.
 This sheet gives instructions on how to care for yourself once you’re home.

-You may be prescribed pain medication.
-Do not wait until your pain becomes severe before taking the medication.
+You may be prescribed pain medicine.
+Do not wait until your pain becomes severe before taking the medicine.
 It may not work as well if you wait too long to take it between doses.

 You may be prescribed antibiotics to help treat or prevent infection.
 Be sure to take all of the antibiotics even if you start to feel better.

-Follow any diet instructions given by your doctor.
+Follow any diet instructions given by your healthcare provider.
 You may need to start with liquids and then slowly add solid foods back into your diet.

-If you have constipation, your doctor may tell you to add more fiber to your diet.
+If you have constipation, your healthcare provider may tell you to add more fiber to your diet.
 You may also be told to use a laxative or stool softener.
 These can often be bought over the counter.